 In 2000, the Tishers saw the writing on the wall and decided that since they couldn’t beat Blockbuster, they had to join them.
 The couple began converting their locations into Blockbuster franchises.
 The Northeast Revere Avenue location in Bend, run by Harding, opened in 2004, the very same year Redbox kiosks began popping up everywhere.
 By 2005, Netflix was mailing out DVDs to 4.2 million customers.

 In 2010, Blockbuster filed for bankruptcy.
-Dish Network bought off their remaining assets, began closing stores, and shifted the franchisees over to licensees, a step that led to even more stores closing.
+Dish Network bought off its remaining assets, began closing stores, and shifted the franchisees over to licensees, a step that led to even more stores closing.
 The Tishers decided to remain in business and signed a licensing agreement for the continued use of the iconic Blockbuster name and logo, which they renew on an annual basis.
+In September 2022, they renewed their contract for yet another year.

-Bend residents understand the importance of job security and supporting local business.
+Bend residents understand the importance of job security and supporting local businesses.
 Blockbuster member Sarah Lauderdale comes in monthly with her family to rent movies.
-“I really love the idea of shopping and supporting local.
+“I really love the idea of shopping and supporting locals.
 I hate to see mom-and-pop shops dying away,” she says.

 As for Blockbuster Bend, Harding says there are no plans to throw in the towel.
 “We run this store with our heart and soul every single day.
 As long as we can keep the customers coming in and pay the bills, we’ll stay open.”